Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

-Our results indicate the lack of a single best performing specification.
-While almost all multivariate models are superior compared to the univariate benchmarks, we obtain mixed evidence on whether one should choose VAR or VECM specifications for forecasting electricity prices.
-Relatedly, no clear picture emerges on the necessity of heavy tailed error distributions.
-The latter finding is in line with our discussion of in-sample findings for Germany in Section \ref{sec:insample}.
+Although our results indicate the lack of a single best performing specification, overall some interesting patterns emerge across the different model variants.
+While almost all multivariate models are superior compared to the univariate benchmarks, we obtain mixed evidence on whether one should choose VAR or VECM specifications to forecast electricity prices.
+Our results also indicate that taking into account cointegration relationships or directly modeling the data in levels is key to obtain accurate forecasts.
+Even a potentially too high number of cointegration relationships (by considering a VAR in levels) thus does not necessarily adversely affect predictive accuracy, whereas artificially removing all cointegration relationships (i.e., by considering a VAR in differences) results in a deteriorating forecast performance.
+By computing differences \textit{a priori}, i.e., naively transforming towards stationarity, rich information useful to improve forecasts may be lost.

+Moreover, a flexible modeling approach for the conditional mean (i.e., by considering TVPs) often yields forecast gains.
+It is worth mentioning that this is also the case for comparatively worse performing model specifications, at least relative to the corresponding model with constant parameters.
+No clear picture emerges about the necessity of heavy tailed error distributions.
+This finding is in line with our discussion of insample findings for Germany in Section \ref{sec:insample}.
 Here, we found that when estimating a model with t-distributed errors, the large estimates for the degrees of freedom parameter suggests that a Gaussian error distribution is sufficient.
 It is worth mentioning, however, that t-distributed errors never substantially hurt predictive performance.

-In sum, we find that all of our multivariate competing models, sparsified and non-sparsified, exhibit similar performance.
-In what follows, we describe our findings for point and density forecasts in more detail.
+While sparsification techniques do not necessarily improve point forecast accuracy, there is compelling evidence that these techniques are particularly beneficial for density forecast performance.
+This could be mainly explained by an underlying bias-variance trade-off, as the multiple loss functions involved in our \textit{shrink-then-sparsify} procedure strongly push coefficients of irrelevant predictors towards exact zeroes.
+Although this approach significantly reduces estimation uncertainty of the coefficients with the tighter predictive densities yielding improved density forecast performance, it may in turn introduce small biases resulting in a deterioration of point forecast performance.